biodiversity and human health

 Protecting land will allow people to learn more about all the different plants, animals, and fungi found in the area and benefit biodiversity.

-For centuries, humans have lived with the same plants, animals, and fungi populations in their ecosystems.
-But, unfortunately, invasive plants can wreak havoc on native plants.
+Humans have lived with the same plants, animals, and fungi populations in their ecosystems for centuries.
+But unfortunately, invasive plants can wreak havoc on native plants.

 For example, various non-native plant species (such as kudzu) have become invasive and threatened biodiversity across much of the United States.
 In addition, some popular fruit trees are considered invasive in particular climates, yet some nurseries still sell them.